 What Is the Best Way to Learn These Strategies?

 The best method to learn the strategies l’ve covered here is by pursuing a trading education.

-While this article covers swing trading basics and might help you decide if you’re interested in pursuing this style of trading, if you really want to dive in, you’ve got to commit to educating yourself.
+While this article covers the basics and might help you decide if you’re interested in pursuing this style of trading, if you really want to dive in, you’ve got to commit to educating yourself.

 Who is Timothy Sykes?